 Cats vs dogs have been a topic of debate for thousands of years.
 As much as the personality characters attributed to cat lovers and dog lovers is vague, an invisible line remains between these two types of people.

 Cats are the type of pet that will snuggle you to show love rather than drool and lick your face.
-Cats have an instinctive way of living, they will love you when they want to love you and this is what makes them lovable.
-They make you work to have a relationship with them and that is the most attractive part about having them as pets.
+Cats have an instinctive way of living, they will love you when they want to love you and this is what makes them admirable.
+They make you work to have a relationship with them and that is the most attractive part about having cats as pets.

 1. Cats Are Easy to Take Care of

 Cats can be indoor or outdoor and there is no need for walks.
 Cats do not constantly ask for human attention.
 But when you need it, the cat will provide it.
 Cats require less time and energy of their owners.
 Most cats are pretty lazy that they like to sleep for 16 hours a day.